sanskritiG21/DevConnect/notes.md

 ### Model in datbase

+- model is basically a wrapper around a mongo db collection
+- model is a instance of the schema. allowing you to interact with the collection
 - Whenever you are refrencing a model [naming a model] then you Should start the name with capital letters.
 - after creating the schema then we will create the model out of it
 - With this model we will create the new new instances and we will put that into the database